 One of Cultural Fusion’s objectives is to improve discussions surrounding promotion, retention and career progression, particularly regarding the representation of BAME employees.

-In July last year, it marked its five-year anniversary with a leadership meeting that included a presentation from guest speaker Olive Essien, a barrister from The Crown Persecution Service (CPS).
+It marked its five-year anniversary with a leadership meeting that included a presentation from guest speaker Olive Essien, a barrister from The Crown Persecution Service (CPS).
 Olive worked with the Metropolitan Police on institutionalised racism surrounding the Stephen Lawrence murder case.
 During her presentation she spoke of her role as chair of the CPS Black & Minority Ethnic network.

 The next generation

 Cultural Fusion has worked closely with the HR teams to support improvements to the talent schemes, ensuring they appeal to all young people, regardless of ethnicity, race, or social background.